w3c/wai-bcase/index.md

 potential customers.

 <blockquote class="pull right">
   <p>At Barclays, accessibility is about more than just disability.
-It's about helping everyone to work, bank and live their lives regardless of their age, situation, abilities or circumstances.</p>
+It's about helping everyone to work, bank and live their lives regardless of their age, situation, abilities or circumstances.</p><cite>Paul Smyth, Head of Digital Accessibility, Barclays</cite>
 </blockquote>

 We want to leverage inclusive technology to enable and empower all people to bank, work and reach their full potential.
 The Barclays Accessibility team does this by supporting digital teams to embed accessibility into our services and culture through effective governance, partnering, training, and tools.
 Establishing an enterprise-wide accessibility strategy, standards and programmes coupled with senior sponsorship helps support our publicly stated ambition of becoming the most accessible and inclusive Financial Times Stock Exchange (FTSE) company.